Docs MCP server

 Configuration parameters

-You can append query parameters to the MCP URL to customize the connection:
+You can append these query parameters to customize the connection:

 | Parameter | Required | Description |